aih/RulesEditing/Rules2012-prev.md

         select, allocate, or bind delegates to the national convention shall occur prior to March 1 or after the second Saturday in June in the year in which a national convention is held.
-Except Iowa, New Hampshire, South Carolina, and Nevada shall conduct their processes no earlier than one month before the next earliest state in the year in which a national convention is held and shall not be subject to the provisions of
+Except Iowa, New Hampshire, South Carolina, and Nevada may conduct their processes no earlier than one month before the next earliest state in the year in which a national convention is held and shall not be subject to the provisions of